dougeby/IntuneDocs/InTuneDocs/EndUser/reset-erase-your-lost-or-stolen-device-android.md

 # Reset (erase) your lost or stolen Android device

-If your Android phone is lost or stolen, you can reset it to factory defaults from the Company Portal app or website.
-For instructions using the Company Portal app, use the following steps, or watch this [video](http://aka.ms/ly1x17).
-You can also [reset your device using the Company Portal website](reset-your-device-cpwebsite.md).
+If a phone that has been enrolled in Intune is lost or stolen, you can reset it to factory default settings by using the Company Portal app from a different device or by using the [Company Portal website](http://portal.manage.microsoft.com).

 To learn about what happens if you reset your device, see [What happens if you reset your device using the Company Portal](what-happens-if-you-reset-your-device-using-the-company-portal-android.md).

 > [!WARNING]
 > Resetting a device to factor defaults removes both your personal and work or school information from it.

+## To reset your device from the Company Portal app

 1. In your browser, open the [Company Portal website](http://portal.manage.microsoft.com), and sign in to your work or school account.

 2. Tap **My Devices** and select the name of the lost of stolen  device.

 3. Click **Reset** &gt; **Reset**.

+## To reset your device using the Company Portal website

+You can use the following steps, or watch this [video](https://www.youtube.com/watch?v=6e73o7f8gxE&feature=youtu.be).

+1. In your browser, open your [Company Portal website](http://portal.manage.microsoft.com), and sign in to your work account.

+2. Under **My Devices**, select the lost or stolen device.

+3. Tap **Reset** &gt; **Reset**.

 If you are unable to reset your lost or stolen device, ask your IT administrator to reset it for you.
 For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).